sbugallo/GridWorld-MDP/_docs_src/installation.rst

     python setup.py develop

-This will also install some scripts that can be run directly in your terminal:
+This will also install a script that can be run directly in your terminal:

-- `gridworld-run`
+- `gridworld-play`

-To see how they work, please go to :ref:`usage` section
+To see how it works, please go to :ref:`usage` section

 Docker
 ======